 Incoming Freshmen Students

 The primary scholarship offered by the University of Southern Indiana.
-To qualify, students residing in Indiana or selected counties in Kentucky must rank in the top 25 percent of their high school class and be enrolled in the Indiana Academic Honors or Kentucky Pre-college Curriculum.
-The USI Departmental Scholarship is a guaranteed four-year award with reasonable renewal criteria (3.0 GPA and full time enrollment).
+To qualify, students residing in Indiana or selected counties in Kentucky must be enrolled in the Indiana Academic Honors or Kentucky Pre-college Curriculum.
+The David L. Rice Merit Scholarship is a four-year award with reasonable renewal criteria.
+For a complete set of scholarship rules and renewal criteria visit www.usi.edu/finaid/scholar.asp.
 This scholarship ranges in value from $500 per year up to full yearly tuition.
-Individual award amounts are based on a student's SAT or ACT scores, overall rank in class, and cumulative grade point average.
-A separate application in not required; the USI Undergraduate Application for Admission serves as the application for the Departmental Scholarship.
+Individual award amounts are based on a student's SAT or ACT scores and cumulative GPA.
+A separate application is not required; the USI Undergraduate Application for Admission serves as the application for the David L. Rice Merit Scholarship.

 Baccalaureate/Doctor of Medicine Scholarship